 It also reduces pride since I can’t take credit for my gifts.
 And jealousy too, since I know you can’t take credit for your gifts either.

 But the raw ingredients from which all that flows are gifts from God.
 No one can take credit for them.
-They are purposefully assigned for you and me to use for the kingdom and glory of God.
+They are purposefully assigned for us to use for the kingdom and glory of God.

-And when we do, that’s when we will most sense the meaning and significance we desire.
+And when you do, that’s when you sense the meaning and significance you desire.

 WIN THE COMPETITION OF COMPARISON THROUGH CONTENTMENT